-Just because you aren’t going to let your pet bother other pets doesn’t mean that all owners are going to follow the same rule.
+Just because you aren’t going to let your pet bother other pets doesn’t mean that all owners will follow the same rule.
 Regardless of what anyone else is doing, it is your responsibility to keep your pet safe.
 Avoid sitting next to lunging or barking dogs, and if a pet is bothering you or your pet, ask their owner to stop it or get up and move.

-Rule #4: For Scared Or Aggressive Pets
+Rule #4: For Scared or Aggressive Pets

-Rule #5: Dealing With Accidents
+Rule #5: Dealing with Accidents

 Have any waiting room etiquette rules of your own?
 Leave a comment below and let us know!